syncfusion-content/winui-docs/winui/Chart/FastChart/Fast-Series.md

 ## FastLine Chart

 The [`FastLineSeries`]() is a special kind of line series that can render a collection with huge number of datapoints.
-Fast line is rendered using polyline segment.
+Fast line is rendered using the polyline segment.

 {% tabs %}